 Latvian-born Russian Indra Devi (born Eugenie V. Petersen), a female student of Krishnamacharya, had by this time already opened her famous Hollywood yoga studio, with Greta Garbo and Eva Gabor as notable attendees.

-Although females were never banned from practicing yoga, students at the famous Mysore school were usually young males.
+Although females were never banned from practising yoga, students at the famous Mysore school were usually young males.
 Devi broke this mould and her influence increased female interest in the activity worldwide.
 The sixties and hippie culture soon made sure that yoga was no longer an obscure, exotic exercise, and studios started popping up across the US, in the UK, and throughout Europe.

 In the seventies, another of Krishnamacharya’s students made his mark on the developing culture of hatha yoga: the passionate Patthabhi Jois.
 Jois had been enthralled by yoga from an early age, studying under Krishnamacharya and also taught in Mysore.
 Jois developed the popular style Ashtanga yoga, which had an athletic and structured quality, and his international teaching spurned its global popularity.